meteor/meteor/content/data-loading.md

 There are two styles of pagination that are commonly used, a "page-by-page" style---where you show only one page of results at a time, starting at some offset (which the user can control), and "infinite-scroll" style, where you show and increasing number of pages of items, as the user moves through the list (this is the typical "feed" style user interface).

-Let's consider a publication/subscription technique for the second (the first technique is quite difficult to do correctly in Meteor as you can't tell at which offset to start on the client-side which only has a subset of the true data).
+Let's consider a publication/subscription technique for the second (the first technique is a little tricker to handle, due to it being difficult to calculate the offset on the client.
+If you need to do so, you can follow many of the same techniques that we use here and use the [`percolate:find-from-publication`](https://atmospherejs.com/percolate/find-from-publication) package to keep track of which records have come from your publication).

-XXX: Should we deal with the page-to-page pagination scenario better?

 In an infinite scroll publication, we simply need to add a new argument to our publication controlling how many items to load.
 Suppose we wanted to paginate the todo items in our Todos example app: